Froders/adventuresscot/content/_index.md

 ---
-title: 'Ananke: a Hugo Theme'
+title: 'An Adventure Abroad '
-featured_image: "/images/gohugo-default-sample-hero-image.jpg"
+featured_image: "/images/pxl_20211127_125626672.jpg"
-description: The last theme you'll ever need.
-Maybe.
+description: 'A journey of two weirdos to weird parts of the world '

 ---
-Welcome to my blog with some of my work in progress.
-I've been working on this book idea.
-You can read some of the chapters below.
+Welcome to our blog!
+Salme can add something in here